Facebook's 'Gutsy' Instagram Deal Seen as Hedge Against Pinterest

 Independence Is Key

-It's a common practice for cash-flushed giants to buy out smaller competitors to either shut them down before they can become a threat or gain their customer base.
+It's a common practice for cash-flushed giants to buy out smaller competitors to either shut them down before they can become a threat or gain their base.
 But Enderle stressed that Facebook appears to be making a wise choice in keeping Instagram autonomous.
-Zuckerberg announced that he did not intend to integrate the company into the social site -- a decision validated by widespread criticism of the deal by Instagram fans on Monday via Twitter.
+Zuckerberg announced that he did not intend to integrate the company into the social network site -- a decision validated by widespread criticism of the deal by Instagram fans on Monday via Twitter.

 The challenge ahead, however, will be assuring investors that the company won't be tossing billions around in the future to the point that it starts spending "real money."